Isoelastic utility

-Isoelastic utility for different values of $\eta.$ When $\eta>1$ the curve approaches the horizontal axis asymptotically from below with no lower bound.
+Isoelastic utility for different values of $\eta.$ When $\eta>1$ the curve approaches a horizontal asymptote as $c\to\infty$ and approaches $-\infty$ as $c\to 0$.

 In economics, the isoelastic function for utility, also known as the isoelastic utility function, or power utility function, is used to express utility in terms of consumption or some other economic variable that a decision-maker is concerned with.
 The isoelastic utility function is a special case of hyperbolic absolute risk aversion and at the same time is the only class of utility functions with constant relative risk aversion, which is why it is also called the CRRA (constant relative risk aversion) utility function.
 In statistics, the same function is called the Box-Cox transformation.